cert-manager/infrastructure/README.md

 This can be added to by existing maintainers, such as in [this PR](https://github.com/cncf/foundation/pull/213).

 There are also CNCF mailing lists, although we don't currently have an exhaustive list of which ones are relevant.

+### `@CertManager` Twitter Account

+This twitter account isn't currently used, but it exists and we have access to it if we want to start using it.

+As with other accounts, twitter credentials are currently stored in Jetstack password managers and will have to be moved to an open-source solution.